 Skyborn Sparrow Rising by Jessica Khoury

 Ellie is an orphan Sparrow girl in a world of avian-human caste system who flees the orphanage so she can compete for a coveted spot in the knight training school.
 She travels with a group of thieves and their friendship and adventures open her eyes to who is actually honorable and heroic.
 She also discovers that the stolen gargol eye has powerful healing properties.
 This middle grade fantasy adventure checks all the boxes with a courageous main character and complicated companions, an interesting world, and lots of surprises.

 Daughter of the Deep by Rick Riordan

-Get ready for action, intrigue, plot twists, and super-cool technology!
-Ana’s freshman class at her specialized marine and naval academy are the only survivors when the academy is blown up.
-As the class races to board their field trip ship, their chaperone reveals several essential secrets…Jules Verne’s novels based on Captain Nemo are mostly true, Ana’s the only surviving relative of Captain Nemo, and they will be attacked by the land school if they don’t get to safety immediately.
-They don’t get to safety immediately.
-But, they do thwart the first of many attacks — and suddenly because the professor is deathly ill, Ana is in charge.
-The first thing is to find the Nautilus and the school’s secret base while trying to evade their enemies.
+Action, intrigue, plot twists, and super-cool technology!
+Ana is the only surviving relative of Captain Nemo.
+When her school is attacked, she and her crew need to find the Nautilus and the school’s secret base while trying to evade their enemies.
 You won’t be able to put this book down– run out to get it as soon as possible — it’s a page-turning adventure that will appeal to all boys and girls.